MeSoftHorny/WTRTI/docs/docs/features.md

 ![#](images/wtrti_alert_1.png)
 ![#](images/wtrti_alert_2.png)
 ![#](images/wtrti_alert_3.png)
+!!! tip
     For sound alerts, it's recommended that you use a 'relative paths' for audio files by selecting them from the WTRTI root directory, e.g. **Sounds** folder.
+    This makes the profile more portable, so you can share it with others.
 ![#](images/wtrti_alert_4.png)

-This makes the profile more portable, so you can share it with others.

 ### Advanced
 #### In "State" list